 If you are assisting the cow, try to pull when she pushes.
 Work with her, not against her.
 If the cow lets up, give her a break and then continue the cycle of pulling and pushing.
 This is a good collaborative way to get the calf out of the cow with minimal stress to both cow and calf.

-If you’ve been physically working and assisting the cow for more than 45 minutes, it’s a good time to call a vet.
+If you’ve been physically working and assisting the cow for more than 45 minutes, it’s a good time to call a veterinarian.
 Depending on how far away your vet is, you may want to call sooner.

 One of the biggest mistakes producers make is not calling a vet when their help could make a difference.
 In the end, you can do more damage than good, which could result in a cow that’s exhausted or, in a worst case scenario, a calf that’s passed away.

 The faster you’re able to get a professional to help, the more likely the calf will live.
 This is especially true if the cow has to undergo a c-section.

 If the cow had a tough calving, here are a few treatments to consider:

-Discuss the options with your veterinarian if the cow is not recovering as you’d expect.
+Discuss available options with your veterinarian if the cow is not recovering as you’d expect.
 Antibiotics, among many other pharmaceuticals, are available on FBN Direct’s online animal health store.

 This is particularly important if the cow calves during extremely hot or cold weather.
-It is a stressful event for the cow and oral rehydration could help produce more colostrum, which will help the cow attend to the calf better.
+Calving is a stressful event for the cow and oral rehydration could help produce more colostrum, which will help the cow better attend to her calf.

 As producers themselves, our FBN insurance agents are intimately familiar with the ups and downs of managing livestock and are here to make sure you're protected from unexpected loss.

-We leverage the knowledge of FBN's precision data and information shared by farmers like you to build private products that are custom tailored to your unique needs.
+By leveraging FBN precision data and information shared by farmers like you, our team custom tailors coverage to fit your operation's unique needs.
 Connect with one of our agents today by calling (877) 576-4468 or clicking here for more information.